Skip to main content

 Horseshoe crabs come ashore to mate and nest at the high tides during full and new moons.
 Consequently, Florida Horseshoe Crab Watch Shore surveys take place during the day-time high tides at specific times during fall and spring.
 In-person training events are hosted annually ahead of fall surveys, but there is also a self-paced, online training module available.
 Both trainings cover introductory level information on horseshoe crabs, background on the Florida Horseshoe Crab Watch and the survey procedures that the program utilizes.
 However, in person training allows you to practice your survey skills with engaging models and allows you to meet other like-minded crab cronies you may want to partner with for surveys!

-Subscribe to our email list to receive up to date information on the Florida Horseshoe Crab Watch.
+Subscribe to our email list to receive up-to-date information on the Florida Horseshoe Crab Watch.

 volunteers inspect a horseshoe crab